andygup/angular-cli-esri/README.md

 ```

-* Copy the contents of this repo into the `angular-esri-cli-app/src/app/esri-map` directory
+* Copy the contents of this repo into the `angular-esri-cli-app/src/app/esri-map` directory.

-* Add the following code to the bottom of the `app.component.html` file
+* Add the following code to the bottom of the `app.component.html` file.

 ```
   <app-esri-map></app-esri-map>